Sumac Space

 Geschäftsnummer: Amtsgericht Charlottenburg VR 41194 B

-Davood was born and raised in Tehran, where he began his career at the War Library as a co-researcher on methods of archiving.
-His interests in the arts led him to pursue degrees in photography at the Iranian Photographers’ House and the Tehran University of Applied Sciences and Technology.
+Davood Madadpoor was born and raised in Tehran, where he began his career as a co-researcher at the War Library.
+He pursued degrees in photography at the Iranian Photographers’ House and the Tehran University of Applied Sciences and Technology.
+Further studies in Florence led to a bachelor’s degree in visual arts and a master’s in curatorial studies from the Accademia di Belle Arti.
+His thesis focused on the relationship between art practices and the material reality of day-to-day life.

 Newsletter